 Pulao, or pilaf, is a delicately flavored rice dish popular in Pakistani and Indian cooking.
-This Instant Pot Chicken Pulao recipe requires just 25 minutes of prep time and results in tender boneless chicken and perfectly cooked rice.
+This Instant Pot Chicken Pulao recipe requires just 25 minutes of prep time and results in tender boneless (or bone-in) chicken and perfectly cooked rice.

 Pulao may not be as famous as biryani, but it holds significance just the same.
 I remember whenever my mom made it, I’d stand over the stove sneaking just one bite before dinner, and then another, and another.
 Meat, rice, and aromatic whole spices all woven together so beautifully to create a magnificent composition.
 It’s utterly satisfying.